Overview

 Live Testing

-Use the Test button in the Tool Editor to call the real API and see both the full raw response and the pruned output side by side.
-The test result panel shows:- Pruned response — exactly what the AI client will receive
+Use the Test button in the Tool Editor to call the real API.
+The result panel has three tabs:- MCP Output — the pruned payload, exactly what the AI client receives

-- Raw response — the full upstream body for debugging
+- Raw Response — the full upstream body, for checking your expression against real data

 Token Savings Dashboard